 - Career Counseling

-EXCELL creates an environment where student-athletes have the opportunity to grow and develop to their fullest academic and athletic potential.
-By providing coordinated academic, personal and social support, EXCELL reduces the chances that these students will not reach their full potential.
-The result is a success-oriented, achieving individual.
+The ACSA support program creates an environment where student-athletes have the opportunity to grow and develop to their fullest academic and athletic potential.
+By providing coordinated academic, personal and social support, ACSA reduces the chances that these students will not reach their full potential.

-The Athletic Department tutoring program works in conjunction with the Learning Resource Center (LRC), located in Academic IV, Room 345, to optimize the tutoring pool.
-Tutors are available for 100 and 200 level courses and select upper level classes.
+The athletic department tutoring program works in conjunction with campus resources provided through the Learning Resource Center (LRC), as well as through various academic departments when available.
+Tutors are provided for most 100- and 200-level courses and select upper level classes.
 Tutoring is available for all student-athletes in both individual and group tutoring sessions.

-Group or content tutoring is also available for student-athletes.
-These sessions are held weekly in the RAC and the subjects vary from semester to semester.
+Group or content tutoring is also available for student-athletes through the athletic department and various academic departments on campus.
+These sessions are held weekly in the RSC or academic department and the subjects vary from semester to semester.
 Please consult ACSA for a list of subjects, dates and times.

 The Academic Center for Student – Athletes has made available, laptops, to be borrowed for road trips.
 In order to obtain a laptop for a trip, simply fill out a “Laptop Borrowing Contract”.
 A coach must sign off acknowledging that an Athletics laptop is being used on a trip, and submit it to ACSA in exchange for a laptop.